indiscipline/awesome-reaper/CONTRIBUTING.md

 * Please, squash your commits prior to opening the pull request.
 * Keep descriptions short and simple.
 * Include motivation for your additions in the pull request description.

+## Voluntary exclusion

+Some resources wish to not be linked anywhere or, occasionally, here specifically.

+If you wish to be excluded from this list, we ask the responsible party to file an issue titled `Exclusion request: Name of the Resource` and the `exlcusion` label, to log the request and prevent future readditions.

 ## Git basics